article banner

 class LatestNewsViewModel( private val newsRepository: NewsRepository ) : ViewModel() { private val _uiState = MutableStateFlow<NewsState>(LoadingNews) val uiState: StateFlow<NewsState> = _uiState fun onCreate() { scope.launch { _uiState.value = NewsLoaded(newsRepository.getNews()) } } }

-Beware that StateFlow is conflated, so slower observers might not receive some intermediate state changes.
+StateFlow is also conflated, so slower observers might not receive some intermediate state changes.
 To receive all events, use SharedFlow.

 This behavior is by design.
-StateFlow represents the current state, and we might assume that nobody is interested in an outdated state.
+StateFlow represents the current state, and we might assume that nobody is interested in repeating or outdated state.

 stateIn